-The abovementioned amounts are provided for indicative purposes only and will be finalised after actual allocation and subject to the provisions of Regulation 40(2) of the SEBI ICDR Regulations.
+The abovementioned amounts are provided for indicative purposes only and will be finalised after the pricing and actual allocation and subject to the provisions of Regulation 40(2) of the SEBI ICDR Regulations.

-In the opinion of the Board of Directors, the resources of the Underwriters are sufficient to enable them to discharge their respective underwriting obligations in full.
-The Underwriters are registered with SEBI under Section 12(1) of the SEBI Act or registered as brokers with the Stock Exchanges.
-The IPO Committee of the Board, at its meeting held on September 24, 2021, has accepted and entered into the Underwriting Agreement mentioned above on behalf of our Company.
+In the opinion of the Board of Directors, the resources of the Underwriter(s) are sufficient to enable them to discharge their respective underwriting obligations in full.
+The Underwriter(s) are registered with SEBI under Section 12(1) of the SEBI Act or registered as brokers with the Stock Exchange(s).
+The Board of Directors or a duly constituted committee of the Board of Directors for the Offer, at its meeting held on $[\bullet]$, has accepted and entered into the Underwriting Agreement mentioned above on behalf of our Company.

 Allocation among the Underwriter(s) may not necessarily be in proportion to their underwriting commitments set forth in the table above.
 Notwithstanding the above table, the Underwriter(s) shall be severally responsible for ensuring payment with respect to Equity Shares allocated to investors procured by them in accordance with the Underwriting Agreement.
+The Underwriting Agreement has not been executed as on the date of this Red Herring Prospectus and will be executed after determination of the Offer Price, but prior to the filing of the Prospectus with the RoC.

-The Equity Share capital of our Company as on the date of this Prospectus is set forth below:
+The Equity Share capital of our Company as on the date of this Red Herring Prospectus is set forth below:

-(in ₹, except share data)

-S. Particulars Aggregate value at face value Aggregate value at Offer No. Price A AUTHORIZED SHARE CAPITAL (1) 50,920,000 Equity Shares of face value of ₹ 10 each 509,200,000 - 958,000 preference shares of face value ₹ 100 each 95,800,000 - В ISSUED, SUBSCRIBED AND PAID-UP CAPITAL BEFORE THE OFFER 30,965,775 Equity Shares of face value ₹ 10 each (2) 309,657,750 - C PRESENT OFFER IN TERMS OF THIS PROSPECTUS Offer of 9,758,776 Equity Shares (3)(4) 97,587,760 1,707,785,800 of which Fresh Issue of 8,034,286 Equity Shares aggregating up to ₹ 1,406.00 million (3)(2) 80,342,860 1,406,000,050 Offer for Sale of 1,724,490 Equity Shares aggregating up to ₹ 301.78 million (4) 17,244,900 301,785,750 D ISSUED, SUBSCRIBED AND PAID-UP CAPITAL AFTER THE OFFER 39,000,061 Equity Shares of face value of ₹ 10 each 390,000,610 6,825,010,675 E SECURITIES PREMIUM ACCOUNT Before the Offer 584.28 million After the Offer 1,909.94 million
+(in ₹, except share data) S. Particulars Aggregate value at face value Aggregate value at Offer No. Price Α AUTHORIZED SHARE CAPITAL (1) 50,920,000 Equity Shares of face value of ₹ 10 each 509,200,000 - 958,000 preference shares of face value ₹ 100 each 95,800,000 - D I В ISSUED, SUBSCRIBED AND PAID-UP CAPITAL BEFORE THE OFFER 30,965,775 Equity Shares of face value ₹ 10 each (2) 309,657,750 - 0 PRECENT OFFER IN TERMS OF THIS DED HERRING С PRESENT OFFER IN TERMS OF THIS RED HERRING PROSPECTUS Offer of $[\bullet]$ Equity Shares (3)(4) [•] [•] of which Fresh Issue of $[\bullet]$ Equity Shares aggregating up to \gtrless 1,406.00 million (3)(2) [•] [•] Offer for Sale of 1,724,490 Equity Shares aggregating up to ₹ [•] million (4) [•] [•] D ISSUED, SUBSCRIBED AND PAID-UP CAPITAL AFTER THE OFFER [●] Equity Shares of face value of ₹ 10 each [•] [•] E SECURITIES PREMIUM ACCOUNT Ľ Before the Offer 584.28 million After the Offer [•] million To be undated upon finalization of the Offer Price [•] IIIIII0II